-According to a report by Radio Free Asia (RFA), Pol Ham, the party’s deputy president, will join the Cambodian Reform Party, which was formed earlier this year by the former CNRP official Ou Chanrath.
+According to a report by Radio Free Asia (RFA), Pol Ham, one of the party’s three deputy presidents, will join the Cambodian Reform Party, which was formed earlier this year by the former CNRP official Ou Chanrath.

 After coming close to toppling Prime Minister Hun Sen’s long-ruling Cambodian People’s Party (CPP) at elections in July 2013, the CNRP was dissolved by a court order in November 2017, on the grounds that it had colluded with foreign powers to launch a “color revolution” to overthrow the CPP administration.

 This came two months after the party’s president, Kem Sokha, was arrested on similar accusations and charged with treason.
 Liberated from any meaningful source of opposition, the CPP went on to win all 125 parliamentary seats at national election in July 2018, ushering in a period of de facto one-party rule in Cambodia.

 “I have not done anything for the past three years and six months so I think now it is time to have the political ban lifted,” Pol Ham told RFA, explaining that he hoped to participate in commune-level elections next year and national polls in 2023.
 “We can’t get the CNRP back, but there is no law that prevents us from using the same CNRP spirit, so that we comply with the law,” he added.
 “We can’t be too extreme.”